 Plus500 requires a minimum deposit of €100, while TMGM requires a minimum deposit of $100.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while TMGM offers spreads of 0.96 (July 2021).
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where TMGM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+From our testing we found Plus500 offers spreads of 0.8, while TMGM offers spreads of 0.96.
+Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where TMGM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

 Which brokers offers more tradeable asset classes, Plus500 or TMGM?

-Plus500 offers a more diverse selection of investment options than TMGM allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 1896, compared to 12000 from TMGM.
+Plus500 offers a more diverse selection of investment options than TMGM allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting and Agriculturals Looking at total tradeable symbols, Plus500 has 2800, compared to 12000 from TMGM.